anouardbt/dbt-cloud-api-demos/README.md

 ### 1. `cloud_functions/`
 Contains examples of Google Cloud Functions that interact with dbt Cloud:
 - **`trigger_dbt_job/`**: A Cloud Function that triggers a dbt Cloud job using the dbt Cloud API when invoked.
 Useful for event-driven transformations and other automation scenarios.
+- **`jobs_webhook/`**: A Cloud Function that listens for dbt Cloud webhook notifications, allowing automated responses or further actions based on job status updates.
+Ideal for real-time monitoring, alerting, or integration workflows.

 ### 2. `notebooks/`
 Contains Jupyter Notebooks demonstrating integrations between dbt Cloud and GCP services: